svetly-todorov/MemMachine/maintainers/build-pip-packages.md

 **This document is specifically for building pip packages** (`memmachine-client` and `memmachine-server`) for distribution via PyPI or local installation.

-This project supports creating two independent pip packages:
+This project supports creating three pip packages:
-- `memmachine-client` - Contains only the REST client
+- `memmachine-client` - Contains only the REST client ([PyPI](https://pypi.org/project/memmachine-client/))
-- `memmachine-server` - Contains the complete server functionality
+- `memmachine-server` - Contains the complete server functionality ([PyPI](https://pypi.org/project/memmachine-server/))
+- `memmachine` - A meta-package that installs both the client and server ([PyPI](https://pypi.org/project/memmachine/))

+## Directory Hierarchy

+The project uses a monorepo-like structure under the `/packages` directory:

+- `/packages/client`: Source code and configuration for `memmachine-client`.
+- `/packages/server`: Source code and configuration for `memmachine-server`.
+- `/packages/meta`: Configuration for the `memmachine` meta-package.

+This structure allows us to maintain separate build configurations and dependencies for each component while keeping them in the same repository.
+It also provides the flexibility to version the client and server independently if needed in the future, although we currently aim for lock-step versioning.

 ## Building